 In particular, these individuals have demonstrated a lack of interest through poor engagement and a shortage of purchases.

 While members of this group are more difficult (and expensive) to rescue than Faders, they are not out of range just yet.
 Escalate your offers and call to action in order to reconnect with them before they move into the Inactive stage.
+Retarget them on other media channels to increase the probability that they will engage with your brand.

 Due to the high cost and low effectiveness of Inactive customer reactivation, most Inactives are often better treated as new prospects (that you already have some data for).